andrew/ultimate-awesome/README.md

 - [awesome-makerdao](https://github.com/burningtree/awesome-makerdao) - A curated list of awesome MakerDAO resources.
 - [awesome-tsetlin-machine](https://github.com/cair/awesome-tsetlin-machine) - A curated list of Tsetlin Machine research.
 - [awesome-gpt-store](https://github.com/chaozh/awesome-gpt-store) - A place to find all Custom Stores and OpenAI store for ChatGPT and related apps.
-- [awesome-dj-producer](https://github.com/classcompliant/awesome-dj-producer) - Manually curated collection of tools, resources and tutorials for nerdy DJs and Producers.
 - [awesome-scisci](https://github.com/CollectiveReview/awesome-scisci) - A curated list of awesome Science of science resources, libraries and platforms.
 - [awesome-text-interpretability](https://github.com/copenlu/awesome-text-interpretability) - A repo to keep all resources about interpretability in NLP organised and up to date.
 - [fucking-awesome-go](https://github.com/correia-jpv/fucking-awesome-go) - A curated list of awesome Go frameworks, libraries and software.
 With repository stars⭐ and forks🍴.